bjohas/sendgmail/README.md

 # sendgmail

-Send gmail form the commandline
+Send gmail from the commandline

 Basic options: to/sender/cc/bcc/subject.
 The following sends an basic message:
 ```